pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 ## 4. How many of each type of pizza was delivered?
+Group by pizza id and count the number of orders that were delivered.

 ```sql
 SELECT C.pizza_id, COUNT(R.order_id) AS pizzas_delivered
 FROM pizza_runner.runner_orders R JOIN pizza_runner.customer_orders C